Book Review : What Every Body Is Saying

 What’s the Real Purpose of This Book?

-To make you fluent in a language older than speech: the language of body language.
+To make you fluent in a language more ancient than spoken words: the language of body language.

 Power Lessons From the Pages